goliatone/go-dashboard/docs/TRANSPORTS.md

   their protocol of choice) into the relevant structs before calling the executor.

 ## Layout Preferences API
-- `POST /dashboard/preferences` accepts a payload containing `area_order` and
+- `POST /dashboard/preferences` accepts a payload containing `area_order`,
-  `hidden_widget_ids`.
+  optional `layout_rows` (per-area rows with widget widths), and `hidden_widget_ids`.
 Viewer information is inferred from the router context.
-- The go-router adapter invokes `SaveLayoutPreferencesCommand`, which persists overrides via the configured `PreferenceStore`. `ConfigureLayout` then applies user-specific ordering and hides the requested widgets.
+- The go-router adapter invokes `SaveLayoutPreferencesCommand`, which persists overrides via the configured `PreferenceStore`. `ConfigureLayout` then applies user-specific ordering, row/column metadata, and hides the requested widgets.

 ## WebSocket Broadcast
 - `dashboard.NewBroadcastHook()` implements `RefreshHook` and fans out widget